-- Needlestick Benefit S+ - Children's Benefit S+
+Needlestick Benefit S+

-The terms and conditions for the Needlestick Benefit and Children's Benefit Policies are located in the 'Term Life, TPD and Living Insurance benefit specifics' section on pages 42 and 43.
+The terms and conditions for the Needlestick Benefit and Children's Benefit Policies are located in the 'Term Life, TPD and Living Insurance benefit specifics' section on pages 36 and 37.

 TPD Definitions

 We offer four types of TPD cover, which we call TPD definitions.
 Each TPD definition (own occupation TPD, any occupation TPD, home duties TPD and general cover TPD) offers cover for a different purpose.
 Your financial planner will be able to help you choose the TPD definition suitable for your individual needs.